House of Burgesses: Moving toward independence

 The French and Indian War in North America from 1754 to 1763 resulted in local colonial losses and economic disruption.
 Higher taxes were to follow, and adverse local reactions to these and how they were determined would drive events well into the next decade.

 In 1764, desiring revenue from its North American colonies, Parliament passed the first law specifically aimed at raising colonial money for the Crown.
 The Sugar Act increased duties on non-British goods shipped to the colonies.
 The same year, the Currency Act prohibited American colonies from issuing their own currency.
 These angered many American colonists and began colonial opposition with protests.
 By the end of the year, many colonies were practicing non-importation, a refusal to use imported British goods.

 In 1765, the British Quartering Act, which required the colonies to provide barracks and supplies to British troops, further angered American colonists; and to raise more money for Britain, Parliament enacted the Stamp Act on the American colonies, to tax newspapers, almanacs, pamphlets, broadsides, legal documents, dice, and playing cards.
 American colonists responded to Parliament's acts with organized protest throughout the colonies.
 A network of secret organizations known as the Sons of Liberty was created to intimidate the stamp agents collecting the taxes, and before the Stamp Act could take effect, all the appointed stamp agents in the colonies had resigned.
 The Massachusetts Assembly suggested a meeting of all colonies to work for the repeal of the Stamp Act, and all but four colonies were represented.
 The colonists also increased their non-importation efforts, and sought to increase in local production.

 In May 1765, Patrick Henry presented a series of resolves that became known as the Virginia Resolves, denouncing the Stamp Act and denying the authority of the British parliament to tax the colonies, since they were not represented by elected members of parliament.
 Newspapers around the colonies published all his resolves, even the most radical ones which had not been passed by the assembly.
 The assembly also sent a 1768 Petition, Memorial, and Remonstrance to Parliament.

-From 1769–1775 Thomas Jefferson represented Albemarle County as a delegate in the Virginia House of Burgesses.
+From 1769 to 1775, Thomas Jefferson represented Albemarle County as a delegate in the House of Burgesses.
 He pursued reforms to slavery and introduced legislation allowing masters to take control over the emancipation of slaves in 1769, taking discretion away from the royal Governor and General Court.
 Jefferson persuaded his cousin Richard Bland to spearhead the legislation's passage, but the reaction was strongly negative.

-In 1769 the Virginia House of Burgesses passed several resolutions condemning Britain's stationing troops in Boston following the Massachusetts Circular Letter of the previous year; these resolutions stated that only Virginia's governor and legislature could tax its citizens.
+In 1769, the Virginia House of Burgesses passed several resolutions condemning Britain's stationing troops in Boston following the Massachusetts Circular Letter of the previous year; these resolutions stated that only Virginia's governor and legislature could tax its citizens.
 The members also drafted a formal letter to the King, completing it just before the legislature was dissolved by Virginia's royal governor.